 By Dr. Matthijs de Blois, Senior Fellow, thinc.

-In a Judgment of 2 September 2019 the Appeals Chamber of the International Criminal Court (ICC) at The Hague orders the Prosecutor of the ICC to reconsider her decision not to investigate the Gaza flotilla case.
+In a Judgment of 2 September 2019 the Appeals Chamber of the ICC orders the Prosecutor to reconsider her decision not to investigate the Gaza flotilla case.
 The wanderings of this case through the avenues and alleys of the procedural provisions of the Rome Statute of the ICC seems to become a journey without end.

 During the Gaza-War of 2008-2009, Israel imposed a naval blockade on the Hamas-controlled Gaza Strip.
 On 31 May 2010, a group of six vessels tried to break the blockade, with the purpose to put an end to what was called the “siege of Gaza” and to bring humanitarian goods to the Gaza Strip.
 To prevent this, the Israeli IDF forces captured the vessels and brought them to the Port of Ashdod.
 In this incident, the activists and the IDF used force.
 Nine activists sailing on the main ship, the Mavi Marmara, were killed; 55 activists and 9 IDF soldiers were wounded.